 Dash Diet – How does it work?

 When following a specific diet some require that you buy this supplement, that powder, and cleanse.
 This can be costly to your wallet and can actually add more stress and cause you to quit before you see any changes.
-In this case you become more frustrated then before.
+In this case, you become more frustrated than before.

-With the DASH diet eating plan there are no special foods and no hard fat rules to follow.
+With the DASH diet eating plan there are no special foods and no hard fast rules to follow.
 Seems simple already.
-It seems that hard fast rules are harder to follow, which is another tripping point for people.
+It seems that hard fast rules are harder to follow, which is another tipping point for people.
 I myself find that I can only maintain the hard fast rules for so long and then I crash.
-The end result being much worse than when I started.
+The end result is much worse than when I started.

 The DASH eating plan is rich in fruits, vegetables, fat-free or low-fat milk and milk products, whole grains, fish, poultry, beans, seeds, and nuts.
 It also contains less sodium, sweets, added sugars, and beverages containing sugar; fats; and red meats than the typical American diet.
 This heart-healthy way of eating is also lower in saturated fat, trans fat, and cholesterol and rich in nutrients that are associated with lowering blood pressure—mainly potassium, magnesium, calcium, protein, and fiber.

 Even if you are vegan or vegetarian you can follow the DASH diet.
 Beans, seeds, nuts are all important parts of the DASH diet.
 Substitutions of meat/fish/poultry can be made using any acceptable protein-rich non-animal products.
 The DASH diet itself is a compromise, designed to provide the blood pressure-reducing benefits of healthy vegetarian and vegan diets in an eating plan designed to be acceptable to a broad range of people.